 Almost everything in landscape photography happens in a cycle.
 Birds, waves, the sun, clouds, rivers – even if some of these are not perfectly predictable, they’re all remarkably consistent.

 If you ever miss the shot of a lifetime, don’t give up hope.
 You might be able to capture it again by waiting around for the pattern to repeat itself, or even returning to the same spot at a later date.

-4) Try something new
+4) Try Something New

-At some point in our lives, everyone falls into a creative rut.
+At some point in our lives, almost everyone falls into a creative rut.
 Even as an advanced photographer, this isn’t something you can avoid.

 I love landscape photography, and I want to do it for the rest of my life, but I’m the same way.
 If I’m exhausted after a long hike, the last thing I want to do is wake up early the next day for sunrise photography.
 Or, sometimes, I’ll drive past a beautiful landscape, but decide not to turn back because I’m already running late for something else.
 If landscape photography becomes a chore rather than a way to have fun, you just won’t feel inspired to take good photos.